cindychangy/hue-and-cry/README.md

 ## Hue and Cry Blog

-This site is built with React, NextJS and Typescript off of a Wordpress backend.
+Frontend build consists of React, NextJS and Typescript, backend is built off Wordpress API.

 To install: